DheerajRacha/DheerajRacha.github.io/_pages/projects.md

 ---
 <hr>

+### Surveillance Camera Obstruction Detection (Ongoing)
+* To detect any unauthorized alteration of viewpoint of surveillance camera.
+It can be any object which blocks the view point of camera, accumulation of fog / dust on the camera and change in the viewpoint (manually or naturally due to winds).

 ### Solving Games with Reinforcement Learning [[GitHub](https://github.com/DheerajRacha/Reinforcement-Learning)]

 * Implemented few deep reinforcement learning algorithms (DQN, Policy Gradient etc.) in python using TensorFlow Keras and OpenAI Gym environments.<br>